ChangeGamer

 Under-calling — model answers in text when a tool call was required Force tool use via tool_choice: "any" (Anthropic), mode: "ANY" (Gemini), or remove text-only response option entirely

-Parallel tool calls in wrong order — parallel calls with dependencies Declare dependencies explicitly; use sequential tool_choice forcing when order matters
+Parallel tool calls in wrong order — parallel calls with dependencies Declare dependencies explicitly; set disable_parallel_tool_use: true (Anthropic) or sequential tool_choice forcing when order matters

 Chat-template mismatch — open model's tool schema injected with wrong template Always match the inference framework's chat template exactly to the model's training template; mismatches silently degrade reliability